+Windows, external doors and joinery

+Repair category 2

-Windows, external doors and joinery Repair category 1 Notes Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+Notes The windows generally appeared in working order however there are weathered sections noted to the timbers.
+Ongoing maintenance should be anticipated.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
-Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
-The windows generally appeared in fair working order however are approaching the end of their lifespan.
-Replacement may be required within the future.